bridgecrewio/checkov/docs/3. Custom Policies/YAML Custom Policies.md

 ## Filters

 Filters can be used to limit the types of resources relevant to a condition.
-Filters are most commonly used for Connection Blocks (for Attribute Blocks you can easily limit the resource type with the resource_type parameter).
+Filters are most commonly used for Connection Blocks (for Attribute Blocks you can easily limit the resource type with the `resource_type` parameter).
 For example, you may want to enforce a policy only for a specific resource type (or types) from specific groups defined in the conditions.
-Filters are available only for AND logic, at the top level.
+Filters are available only for AND logic at the top level.

-### Filter - Example
+### Filter Example

 The Custom Policy in this example ensures that all ELBs are attached to security groups as shown in the table below.
 In line with best practices, connections of this nature should be defined using the `security_groups` key.